Heavens5/Heavens5/README.md

 - 👋 Hi, I’m @Heavens5
 - 👀 I’m interested in Python, Web development.
-Database Programming, Repair and Maintenance
+Database Programming, Repair and Maintenance, Photography and video editing, Networking
-- 🌱 I’m currently learning Information Technology
+- 🌱 I’m currently learning Python, Javascript, Jquery
 - 💞️ I’m looking to collaborate on programmers and The IT Industry
-- 📫 You can reach me out  on mawandaemmanuel51@gmil.com, emmanuelheavens6@gmail.com
+- 📫 You can reach me out  on mawandaemmanuel51@gmil.com, emmanuelheavens6@gmail.com, whatsapp me on 0781545073
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...We are the LEMBEZ
 - ⚡ Fun fact: ...

 <!---